 The UAE Central Bank's circular dated 23 February 2011 on retail banking and Notice No. 31/2013 dated 28 October 2013 (which was published in the Official Gazette on 28 November 2013 and entered into force on 28 December 2013), as amended by Notice No. CBUAE/BSD/N/2020/1799 dated 8 April 2020 and Resolution No. 31/2/2020 Amending Circular No. 31/2013 (the Mortgage Regulations), introduced regulations regarding bank loans and other services offered to individual customers.
 These regulations, among other things, impose maximum loan/income and loan to value ratios for retail products.
 For example, the regulations require that the amount of any personal consumer loan shall not exceed 20 times the salary or total income of the consumer with the repayment period not exceeding 48 months.
-Additionally, the Mortgage Regulations specify that the amount of mortgage loans for non-UAE nationals should not exceed 80 per cent. of the property value for a first purchase of a home (with a value of less than or equal to AED 5 million), 70 per cent. of the property value for a first purchase of a home (with a value greater than AED 5 million) and 60 per cent. of the property value (irrespective of the value of the property) for second and subsequent homes.
-For UAE nationals, the corresponding limits are set at 85 per cent. in respect of a first purchase of a home with a value less than or equal to AED 5 million, 75 per cent. for a first home with a value greater than AED 5 million and 65 per cent. of the property value for a second or subsequent purchase (irrespective of the value of the property).
+Additionally, the Mortgage Regulations specify that the amount of mortgage loans for non-UAE nationals should not exceed 80 per cent. of the property value for a first purchase of a home (with a value of less than or equal to AED 5 million), 70 per cent. of the property value (irrespective of the value of the property) for second and subsequent homes.
+For UAE nationals, the corresponding limits are set at 85 per cent. in respect of a first purchase of a home with a value greater than AED 5 million and 65 per cent. of the property value for a second or subsequent purchase (irrespective of the value of the property).